fallen-icarus/cardano-swaps/GettingStarted.md

 # Getting Started

-:warning: Assumes `cardano-cli` installed since it is used to actually build and sign transactions.
+:warning: Assumes a local PreProduction Testnet node running locally and `cardano-cli` installed since it is used to actually build and sign transactions.

 Template bash scripts that follow these steps are available [here](scripts/).

 All examples use the PreProduction Testnet.
-It is assumed that you have a PreProduction node running locally.

 When testing, it is highly recommended that you change the string passed to the beacon vault pair [here](src/CardanoSwaps.hs#L331).
 When developers make mistakes (myself included), it can create bad/locked utxos that will appear when you query the beacons.
 This can complicate your own testing.
 To avoid this, change the string to something unique to you. **Do this before building the executable in the installations section.** You should remember to change it back when ready to deploy.